Sabi89129/CycleMate/README.md

 THUNDERFOREST_KEY=<add your key here>
 ```
 ### Thunderforest Key
-You get your Thunderforest key by creating an account here `https://www.thunderforest.com/docs/apikeys/`
+Obtain a Thunderforest API key by creating an account and retrieving the key from your dashboard - for a detailed documentation check `https://www.thunderforest.com/docs/apikeys/`.